 |ED 575||Teacher Discourse: Language and Communication Issues in the Elementary Classroom||3|

 |ED 577||Teaching English Language Learners in the Mainstream Classroom||3|

 Explore descriptions, schedule and instructor information using the Course Finder tool.

-The 5-Year Master of Arts in Teaching program welcomes all freshman and sophomore students who have an interest in becoming a teacher.
+The Dual-Degree Master of Arts in Teaching program (4+1) welcomes all freshman and sophomore students who have an interest in becoming a teacher.
 When you apply to Quinnipiac, you simply state that you are interested in becoming a teacher, or you want to explore your options to become a teacher.
 Once you indicate that teaching might be for you, our faculty and advisers will help you to choose the courses you need.
-There is no limit on the number of students we enroll in the 5-Year MAT program.
-In the spring of your sophomore year, the School of Education faculty members review your grade point average and request an interview with you as part of your continuation in the 5-year program.
-The full list of requirements that you must complete to remain in the 5-Year MAT program are listed below.
+There is no limit on the number of students we enroll in the dual-degree MAT program.
+In the spring of your sophomore year, the School of Education faculty members review your grade point average and request an interview with you as part of your continuation in the dual-degree program.
+The full list of requirements that you must complete to remain in the MAT program are listed below.

 A preferred 3.0 minimum overall undergraduate GPA (from all colleges and universities attended) for 45 credits of course work with a subject area major or appropriate interdisciplinary major (applicants with overall GPAs below 2.67 will not be considered).

 Provide evidence of one of the following basic skills assessments: